Metaverse-Football-League/mfl-smart-contracts/doc/purchasePack.md

 senderVault   | The owner vault containing the amount that was defined in the tx recipientCap  | Public capability to the owner Pack Collection

 This public function is in charge of checking if the drop exists.
-If so, `getDropRef` is first called to get a reference to this specific drop and then `mint` is called.
+If so, `getDropRef` is first called to get a reference to this drop and then the `mint` function is called on it.

 **2. MFLDrop mint function :**

-Parameters: Same as (1) but without dropID param.
+Parameters: Same as (1) but without dropID parameter.

 The purpose of this function to make a certain number of checks to validate upstream the minting of packs.
 Here is the exhaustive list of verifications.
 We check that:
 - the address is the same as the address of the recipientCap
 - the drop is not closed
+- the nbToMint is GT 0
 - the maximum of packs per address is not exceeded
 - if the drop status is opened_whitelist:
   - the address is whitelisted